gitlabhq/gitlabhq/doc/ci/environments.md

 - `build`
 - `deploy`

 The jobs assigned to these stages will run in this order.
-If a job fails, then the jobs that are assigned to the next stage won't run, rendering the pipeline as failed.
+If any job fails, then the pipeline fails and jobs that are assigned to the next stage won't run.

 In our case: